 I didn’t even want to fuss with sewing on the embroidered reindeer, so I decided to try Liquid Stitch instead.

 I love how this turned DIY holiday tea towel out!
+The gold, cream, and aqua is such a pretty color combo!

 You know I’m not super festive over here, favoring “wintry” to “Christmassy” decor, but I do love the look of this glitzy tea towel in my turquoise kitchen.